Tech-at-DU/React-Redux-passwords-Tutorial/P00-Introduction/readme.md

 Code will be written with ES6 version of JavaScript.

 Internally application state will be managed with Redux.
-The application will also persist it's data with local storage so that it can return to it's previous state when it is relaunched.
+The application will also persist its data with local storage so that it can return to its previous state when it is relaunched.

 # Prerequisites